Growth Hormone Deficiency

 Growth hormone can increase the speed of growth in a child with growth hormone deficiency.
 Kids who start this treatment early often can catch up more than kids who begin treatment later.

-As adults, our bodies produce a much smaller amount of GH.
+As adults, our bodies make a much smaller amount of GH.
 So, many kids with GH deficiency and no other medical problems who get GH shots won't need them as adults.